jordyhenry/RenderEngine/readme.md

 This render engine runs directly on CPU, wich its not the recommended way, but for didactic reasons, its easier to read and understand the process.

-Dont forget to serve the index page with some server, this way you can load the mesh files from your local folder,
+Dont forget to serve the index page with some server service, in order to load the mesh files from your local folder,

 Im using 'http-server', wich is a nodejs server easy to install and run, that you can find here